 The interest you pay in addition to a money transfer fee depends on whether or not you have a 0% deal.

-If you have a 0% deal, you will not pay any interest on the amount you transfer until the deal ends.
+If you have a 0% deal, you will not pay any interest on the amount you transfer until the interest-free offer expires - the best deals last for up to 12 months.

-For example, if you had a balance of £5,400 to clear over 36 months, you'd need to pay £150 per month to clear the debt in time.
+For example, if you had a balance of £3,600 and a 0% deal that lasted 18 months, you'd need to pay £200 per month to clear the debt in time.

 The shorter the 0% deal, the higher your monthly repayments will be.
 Make sure you choose a credit card that offers a long enough 0% period so you can afford the monthly repayments.